monowai/flockdata.org/fd-search/README.md

 Generally that's it.
 There are some endpoints implemented using an @ServiceActivator pattern but these are reserved for fd-engine integration.

-By default, fd-search spins up and ElasticSearch instance.
+fd-search requires an ElasticSearch instance to be running.
 It uses ports 9200 and 9300.
 This is basically so you can experiment with ElasticSearch clustering on one computer.
-You can run ElasticSearch standalone and have fd-search be a transport only client with a bit of configuration.
-See the application.yml file for further details

 ## Search Documents
 FlockData indexes documents in a structure that follows [fd.{fortress-code}.{document-type}/{caller-ref}] structure.